ssanj/mkv-renamer/README.md

 1. disc4 -> `DVD_TS_01.mkv`, `DVD_TS_02.mkv`

-Now if you want something like Plex to index these episodes correctly and download the appropriate art and metadata you need to follow certain [conventions](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).
+Now if you want something like Plex or Jellyfin to index these episodes correctly and download the appropriate art and metadata you need to follow certain [conventions](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).
 In addition if you tag the series with [The TVDB](https://thetvdb.com/) or [IMDB](https://www.imdb.com/) series ids, the index process is more accurate.
 I've chosen to use the TVDB ids in this case.

-The recommended format for tv series is:
+The following format for tv series works across Plex and Jellyfin:

 ```
-<SERIES_NAME> {tvdb-<TVDB_ID>}/SEASON <SEASON_NUMBER>/S<SEASON_NUMBER>E<EPISODE_NUMBER> - <EPISODE_NAME>
+<SERIES_NAME> {tvdb-<TVDB_ID>} [tvdbid-<TVDB_ID>]/SEASON <SEASON_NUMBER>/S<SEASON_NUMBER>E<EPISODE_NUMBER> - <EPISODE_NAME>
 ```

 For example:

 ```
-Band of Brothers {tvdb-74205}/Season 01/S01E01 - Currahee
+Band of Brothers {tvdb-74205} [tvdbid-74205]/Season 01/S01E01 - Currahee
 ```

 Renaming these sequential rips is tedious and error-prone - specially if you have a lot of discs. mkv-renamer hopes to make that process easier.